Copyright OTT-JAX

 @property def fu(self) -> jnp.ndarray: """The first dual potential or scaling.""" return self.potentials[0] @property def gv(self) -> jnp.ndarray: """The second dual potential or scaling.""" return self.potentials[1]

 [docs] class SinkhornOutput(NamedTuple): """Holds the output of a Sinkhorn solver applied to a problem.
 Objects of this class contain both solutions and problem definition of a regularized OT problem, along several methods that can be used to access its content, to, for instance, materialize an OT matrix or apply it to a vector (without having to materialize it when not needed).
-Args: f: dual variables vector of size ``ot.prob.shape[0]`` returned by Sinkhorn g: dual variables vector of size ``ot.prob.shape[1]`` returned by Sinkhorn errors: vector or errors, along iterations.
+Args: potentials: list of optimal dual variables, two vector of size ``ot.prob.shape[0]`` and ``ot.prob.shape[1]`` returned by Sinkhorn errors: vector or errors, along iterations.
 This vector is of size ``max_iterations // inner_iterations`` where those were the parameters passed on to the :class:`~ott.solvers.linear.sinkhorn.Sinkhorn` solver.
 For each entry indexed at ``i``, ``errors[i]`` can be either a real non-negative value (meaning the algorithm recorded that error at the ``i * inner_iterations`` iteration), a ``jnp.inf`` value (meaning the algorithm computed that iteration but did not compute its error, because, for instance, ``i < min_iterations // inner_iterations``), or a ``-1``, meaning that execution was terminated before that iteration, because the criterion was found to be smaller than ``threshold``. reg_ot_cost: the regularized optimal transport cost.
 By default this is the linear contribution + KL term.
-See :attr:`~ott.solvers.linear.sinkhorn.SinkhornOutput.ent_reg_cost`, :attr:`~ott.solvers.linear.sinkhorn.SinkhornOutput.primal_cost` and :attr:`~ott.solvers.linear.sinkhorn.SinkhornOutput.dual_cost` for other objective values. ot_prob: stores the definition of the OT problem, including geometry, marginals, unbalanced regularizers, etc. threshold: convergence threshold used to control the termination of the algorithm. converged: whether the output corresponds to a solution whose error is below the convergence threshold. inner_iterations: number of iterations that were run between two computations of errors. """ potentials: Tuple[jnp.ndarray, ...] errors: Optional[jnp.ndarray] = None reg_ot_cost: Optional[float] = None ot_prob: Optional[linear_problem.LinearProblem] = None threshold: Optional[jnp.ndarray] = None converged: Optional[bool] = None inner_iterations: Optional[int] = None
+See :attr:`~ott.solvers.linear.sinkhorn.SinkhornOutput.ent_reg_cost`, :attr:`~ott.solvers.linear.sinkhorn.SinkhornOutput.primal_cost` and :attr:`~ott.solvers.linear.sinkhorn.SinkhornOutput.dual_cost` for other objective values. ot_prob: stores the definition of the OT problem, including geometry, marginals, unbalanced regularizers, etc. threshold: convergence threshold used to control the termination of the algorithm. converged: whether the output corresponds to a solution whose error is below the convergence threshold. inner_iterations: number of iterations that were run between two computations of errors. """ potentials: Tuple[jnp.ndarray, ...] errors: Optional[jnp.ndarray] = None reg_ot_cost: Optional[jnp.ndarray] = None ot_prob: Optional[linear_problem.LinearProblem] = None threshold: Optional[jnp.ndarray] = None converged: Optional[bool] = None inner_iterations: Optional[int] = None

 [docs] def set(self, **kwargs: Any) -> "SinkhornOutput": """Return a copy of self, with potential overwrites.""" return self._replace(**kwargs)